 - Educate—CBF will educate strategic and diverse stakeholders, opinion leaders, elected and appointed officials, school administrators, teachers, and students about the imperative of clean water.

 Education will serve as a means to student and citizen engagement and behavior change.

-- Advocate—CBF will advocate for implementation of scientifically valid solutions to pressing water-quality problems throughout the Bay system.
-Drawing on the beneficial results of CBF educational efforts, we will engage adults and young people in a campaign to see that good laws and regulations are developed, introduced, passed, and enforced.
+- Advocate—CBF will advocate for the defense and implementation of the Blueprint utilizing our team of scientists, lawyers, and policy experts.
+We will engage decision makers, the general public, and CBF members in efforts to ensure that good laws and regulations are developed, introduced, passed, retained, and enforced.

-- Litigate—CBF will use litigation strategically to expose and rectify the most egregious cases of noncompliance with environmental laws and regulations.
+- Litigate—CBF will use litigation to ensure Blueprint implementation, and to expose and rectify the most egregious cases of non-compliance with environmental laws and regulations.